davidpagnon/Pose2Sim_Blender/README.md

 - [x] Import multiple persons in the same scene
 - [x] Create Example data
 - [ ] Rig model
-- [ ] Add other tool for importing or exporting cameras, and for importing videos or filming
+- [ ] Add other tool for importing or exporting cameras, and for importing videos or filming (see [Maya-Mocap](https://github.com/davidpagnon/Maya-Mocap/))